incognia/Juno/README.md

 ## Introduction

-**Empower Middle School Students with Our JupyterLab Programming Lab** Join us in empowering middle school students (ages 12 to 15) with a JupyterLab-based programming laboratory.
+Join us in empowering middle school students (ages 12 to 15) with a **JupyterLab-based programming laboratory**.
 We believe that hands-on experience is key to learning, and our platform facilitates just that.
 Through Docker Compose and a Python script, we make it effortless to set up and manage individual programming environments for your students, allowing them to dive into the world of coding with ease.

 ## Prerequisites